iron-meteor/iron-cli/README.md

 $ iron run
 ```

-This will automatically load your config/<env>/env.sh and settings.json file.
+This will automatically load your config/development/env.sh and config/development/settings.json files.

 ### Run the Application with a Different Environment